1 Weekly overview

 To do outside the lab

-• Install a recommended web browser and Office 365, if you do not have those already installed on your computer (see Chapter 6).
+• Install the recommended software, if you do not have it already installed on your computer (see Chapter 9).

 • We would recommend to read Chapters 1 to 3 in Beth’s book before Lab 2.
 If you read them, you will not only be better prepared for Lab 2, but you will also have less reading to do in the coming week.